ibm-cloud-docs/devsecops/devsecops-configuring-scan-properties.md

 You can't pull VA scan results for images on {{site.data.keyword.cloud_notm}} Pak Registry or {{site.data.keyword.cloud_notm}} Pak Staging Registry by using an entitlement key.
 You must use an {{site.data.keyword.cloud_notm}} API key that is authorized to access the images.
 {: note}

+## Scanning multi-arch images
+{: #cims-scanning-multi-arch-images}

+When you specify images to scan that are multi-arch images, which refer to a manifest list, CIMS automatically inspects the manifest list.
+Then, CIMS scans each image in the manifest list separately.
+You can specify which architectures in the manifest list are to be scanned by using the `multiscan-architectures` pipeline environment property as a comma-separated list.
+The default value for `multiscan-architectures` is `amd64,ppc64le,s390x,arm64`.

+Valid values:
+   - `amd64`
+   - `ppc64le`
+   - `s390x`
+   - `arm64`

+CIMS produces separate scan result JSON and CSV files for each architecture that is scanned.